Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 * [Sunflowers](https://en.wikipedia.org/wiki/File:Vincent_van_Gogh_-_Sunflowers_-_VGM_F458.jpg) by Vincent van Gogh available in public domain.

-* Digital Compositing for Film and Video by Steve Wright
+* ** Digital Compositing for Film and Video** by Steve Wright

-* The Art and Science of Digital Compositing: Techniques for Visual Effects, Animation and Motion Graphics Paperback by Brinkmann, Ron
+* **The Art and Science of Digital Compositing: Techniques for Visual Effects, Animation and Motion Graphics** by Brinkmann, Ron

 * And of course Y and J. Thank you for always being there.

-* Any resemblance to actual an place is purely NOT coincidental.
-The Pipeline is a surf reef break located in Hawaii, on O'ahu's North Shore.
+* Any resemblance to an actual place is purely NOT coincidental.
+The **Pipeline** is a surf reef break located in Hawaii, on O'ahu's North Shore.

 # Compile